tobychui/arozos/README.md

 ## Deploy
 ### For Raspberry Pi (For Raspberry Pi 4B+)
 If you are using Raspberry Pi as your host, you can download one of the images and flash the image into your SD card.
 You will find a new network device named "ArozOS (ARxxx)" pop up in your "Network Neighbourhood".
 Double click the icon and you will be redirect to the system Web setup interface.
+If you cannot find the new device in your network, you can also connect to the ArozOS directly via ```http://{raspberry_pi_ip_address}:8080/```

 |Version|Download|Mirror|Remarks|
 |---|---|---|---|